buditanrim/buditanrim.github.io/_posts/2021-03-16-should-coach-know-all.md

 Are you a bad design manager?
 Do you deserve to be a senior designer?

 This morning, a designer shared her insecurity with me.
-She has been coaching a young designer in her team, but she doesn't feel like she is good enough to be a coach.
+She has been coaching a young designer in her team, but she feel inadequate to be a coach.

 "What's a good coach in your mind?"
 I asked.<br/>
 "Calm, insightful, have the answer to most of the questions."
 She replied. <br/>